-Here at SimScale we are 38 team members coming from 18 different countries.
+Here at SimScale, we are an international team with members coming from 18 different countries.
 How did you find adapting to the multicultural environment?

 I found the cultural diversity exciting and fitting like a glove.
 I was born and raised in Canada, with Costa Rican parents.
 I have lived in Spain, Singapore, France and now Germany.